 cameras on point

 Apple has always prided itself on having a best in class camera setup for its phones.
-In recent times the likes of the Google Pixel Series, Huawei P-Series and the Samsung Galaxy S and Note series have stolen the spotlight, bringing high class imaging technology and well rounded photography features compared to the iPhone XS.
-While the iPhone XS and XR photo performance is nothing to sneeze at, it did feel a tad underwhelming in terms of its photo taking prowess.
+In recent times the Google Pixel Series, Huawei P-Series and the Samsung Galaxy S and Note series have stolen the spotlight, bringing high class imaging technology and well rounded photography features.

-While they're not first out of the gate with some of these features, the extra lens versatility makes it a joy to use and the cameras on the iPhone 11 and iPhone 11 Pro are easily the best camera setup Apple has squeezed into its smartphone to date.
+Although they're not first out of the gate with some of these features, the extra lens versatility makes it a joy to use and the cameras on the iPhone 11 and iPhone 11 Pro are easily the best camera setup Apple has squeezed into one of their smartphones to date.

 Here are some key camera features:

 - The iPhone 11 sports a dual-lens 12-megapixel ultra-wide and wide camera, with the ultra-wide lens offering an aperture of f/2.4 and 120 degree field of view and the wide lens featuring an aperture of f/1.8.

 - The iPhone 11 Pro models have a triple-lens 12-megapixel setup, with the same two lenses as the iPhone 11, along with a telephoto lens providing an aperture of f/2.0

 - All models include an updated front-facing camera that is also a 12-megapixel sensor (up from 7-megapixels) with improved Face ID that is supposedly up to 30% faster than the previous models.